Q: When and how long is the Swans Synchronized Swimming season?

 Q: When do the swimmers start training?

-A: Our Spring Training begins the first week in April.
+A: Our Spring Training starts at the beginning of April.

 Q: What does VFCAL mean?